Darkheart Thicket Mythic+ Guide (Legion 7.2.5)

 Breath of Corruption will be cast roughly every 20 seconds, dealing massive damage in front of the boss every second for 3 seconds, and reducing the armor of any player hit by 5%.
 This means the boss should always be facing away from the group, and due to her remaining stationary during the cast, the tank should side step to also avoid being hit.

 Next, Down Draft will be cast roughly every 30 seconds, dealing moderate Nature damage every 2 seconds to the entire group for 8 seconds, and pushing them backward for the duration of the cast.
 All players should push against this to avoid spawning Hatespawn Whelplings from the surrounding eggs, and so should prepare by positioning accordingly before this cast begins.
+This will push back harder than you are able to run against it the further away you are from the boss, so moving just underneath her before the cast begins is advised.

 Note that the room is surrounded by Corrupted Dragon Eggs, which if a player comes into contact with one will spawn a Hatespawn Whelpling.
 Whilst these are easy to cleave down, they provide an additional source of danger and upon death will explode with Hatespawn Detonation dealing light Shadow damage to players within 8 yards.
 Due to this, you should avoid moving into eggs as much as possible.